steadylearner/Rust-Full-Stack/README.md

 [![Rust full stack chat app](https://www.steadylearner.com/static/images/post/web/full-stack-rust-chat-app-by-steadylearner.png)](https://www.steadylearner.com/static/images/post/web/full-stack-rust-chat-app-by-steadylearner.png)

-## What can you learn to use with it with Rust
+## What can you learn with it

-1. HTML, CSS and Markdown
+1. How to use HTML, CSS and Markdown in Rust Frontend
-2. NPM packages and JavaScript modules
+2. How to include NPM packages and JavaScript modules in it
-3. How to use [Yew]
+3. How to use Rust [Yew]
 4. How to build complete **Rust Web app**
 5. How to deploy it

-## Full Stack Rust App Development
+## Full Stack Rust Web App Development

 1. [How to install Rust]
 2. [Rust Chat App]